-F. A grade of "C" or better is required in all nursing courses and non-nursing support courses (BIOL 1560/L, FNUT 1551).

-- G. Attendance in class is mandatory as student learning is facilitated through class lecture, discussion, and activities.
-You are permitted two unexcused absences, although strongly discouraged.
-If you have more than two unexcused absences, your final course grade will be lowered by one letter grade.
+- F. A grade of "C" or better is required in all nursing courses and non-nursing support courses (BIOL 1560/L, FNUT 1551). - G. Attendance in class is mandatory as student learning is facilitated through class lecture, discussion, and activities.
+Absences are strongly discouraged.
+After 2 unexcused absences, your final course grade will be lowered one letter grade.
 The YSU Attendance Policy defines excused absences and procedures.
-Please make all efforts to safety be at class and to arrive on time. - H. Students who receive an incomplete ("I") grade in a nursing or non-nursing support course (BIOL 1560/L, FNUT 1551) must remove the "I" with a grade of "C" or better prior to the beginning of the course for which it is a prerequisite.
+Students must provide the instructor with written documentation for any excused absence upon the return to class following the missed class time.
+Please make all efforts to safely be at class and to arrive on time. - H. Students who receive an incomplete ("I") grade in a nursing or non-nursing support course (BIOL 1560/L, FNUT 1551) must remove the "I" with a grade of "C" or better prior to the beginning of the course for which it is a prerequisite.
 All "I" prerequisite course grades of incomplete must be removed for admission to the program. - I. When a student receives a grade of "D" or "F" in a nursing course or non-nursing support course, the course must be repeated.
 Once admitted into the nursing program, students may repeat only one required course in the nursing curriculum.
 Students who receive a second grade of "D" or "F" in either a nursing or non-nursing support course (BIOL 1560/L, FNUT 1551) will be transferred out of the nursing program.
 The student must change their major to a major other than nursing or the major will be administratively changed to Undetermined/BCHHS and the academic file will be transferred to the BCHHS Dean's Office. - J. Students who receive a "D" or "F" in only one nursing (NURS) or non-nursing support course (BIOL 1560/L, FNUT 1551) may request readmission.
 Students who have not completed a clinical nursing course for 2 or more consecutive semesters (including summer) must successfully complete a review of module and exam with a satisfactory score of 80% in order to be readmitted.
 Please refer to Readmission Policy. - K. Once admitted into the nursing program, students who earn a grade of "D" or "F" in more than one nursing course or nursing support course (BIOL 1560/L, FNUT 1551), must transfer to a major other than nursing and will not be readmitted into the nursing program.
 Students in this situation have the right to due process with the Admission, Progression and Graduation Committee.